javierlona/learning-react-crash-course/README.md

   - assets/: Static assets such as images.
 - public: Public assets and the index.html file.
 - `{}jobs.json`: JSON file used by JSON Server to sstore job data.

+## Acknowledgments

+Based on the project of Traversy Media: [React Crash Course 2024](https://youtu.be/LDB4uaJ87e0?feature=shared)